michaelbaryla/Science-and-Star-Wars-robotic-limb/README.md

 Node-RED is a visual programing tool that you can use to develop your applications, devices and gateways on IBM Watson IoT platform.
 Node-RED provides capabilities for connecting hardware, APIs and online services in new and interesting ways.

 Node-RED is built on top of Node.js so you need to install both Node JS and Node-RED on your computer.
-Please follow this Installation guide.
+Please follow this <a href="https://nodered.org/docs/getting-started/installation">Installation guide</a>.
 After done, restart your computer.

 Open Terminal application and type ‘node-red’.
 This would launch Node-Red.
 ```bash